kangax/przilla/src/memory-bank/progress.md

   - Removed non-functional "Progress Timeline" column from `WodTimeline` due to missing `results` data.
   - Corrected `wodName` sorting by reverting to `localeCompare()` in `sortWods` utility function.
   - Implemented `date` sorting in `sortWods` using the latest score date from the `scoresByWodId` map (passed from `WodViewer`).
 - **Performance Level Display:** The "Level" column in `WodTable` now correctly displays calculated performance levels (Elite, Advanced, etc.) based on user scores and WOD benchmarks.
-Fixed issue where benchmarks were treated as strings instead of objects.
+Fixed issue where benchmarks were treated as strings instead of objects. **(Note: Level is no longer a separate column but logic might be reused for tooltips/panels).**

 ## What's Left to Build

 _(Based on `todo.md`):_

 - **UI Enhancements:**
-  - Redesign WOD table score display to show compact preview of latest attempt + count with click-to-expand functionality
+  - Redesign WOD table score display: **(Phase 1 - Compact Preview DONE)**
+    - **TODO:** Implement click-to-expand functionality (side panel for full attempt history - Phase 2).
   - Refine search/filter functionality for WODs (highlighting is done, filtering logic exists, but UI/UX could be improved)
 - **Data Expansion:**
   - Add Games workouts.